Skogsøy Webshop Home Travel Gullfjell Contact

 Gyrfalcon - Jaktfalk - Falco rusticolus

-Gyrfalcon picture taken at Herdlevær 25 October 2009 - although at the time I found this bird I was in a hurry to see a Dusky Warbler that had turned up a few kilometres south and the light was fading fast.
+Above and below: Gyrfalcon at Herdlevær 25 October 2009 - although at the time I found this bird I was in a hurry to see a Dusky Warbler that had turned up a few kilometres south and the light was fading fast.

 Gyrfalcon - Jaktfalk - Falco rusticolus